 Non-structural alternatives: best management practices, such as buffer strips around water bodies to filter out sediments and reduce nutrients, are examples of non-structural alternatives.
-Chemical inactivation/precipitation of in-lake phosphorus, chemical control of algae, dredging of accumulated sediments, and mechanical harvesting of aquatic vegetation are additional examples.
+Chemical inactivation/precipitation of in-lake phosphorus, chemical control of algae, dredging of

 Structural alternatives: Storm water detention basins and wetland treatment systems are structural alternatives that detain runoff to control peak flow rates and control downstream flooding.
 They also allow pollutants to settle out of the water before reaching the lake.
+Diversions routing storm water away from the lake and in-lake aeration systems to oxygenate the water are other structural alternatives